dbfit/dbfit/website/docs/database-specific-information.md

 ### Database Engine configuration

 * Make sure the engine is configured to allow TCP/IP connections.
 Launch SQL Server Configuration.
-SQL Server Network Configuration > SQL Server Express > Right click TCP/IP and choose Enable.
+SQL Server Network Configuration > SQL Server > Right click TCP/IP and choose Enable.
 * Make sure you restart your engine after you enable TCP/IP connections.
 * Make sure you allow mixed-mode authentication so you can use Logins created to use SQL Authentication.

+#### SQL Express Specific

+* Enable and start the SQL Browser Service.
+Change the service state from Disabled to Auto or Manual, then Start the service.
+The driver will indicate that it cannot communicate to UDP port 1434 if the SQL Browser Service is not started.

 ### Network and firewall settings